Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 Before-and-after performance comparisons require baseline data.
 Capture deployment frequency, lead time, PR volume, and code quality metrics before Claude Code rollout.
 Plan measurement checkpoints at regular intervals over at least one quarter.
 This will enable tracking how adoption patterns and productivity impacts evolve as developers become more familiar with the tool.

-How can team leads use Faros AI reports effectively?
+How can team leads use Faros reports effectively?

 Review adoption patterns weekly to spot disengagement early.
 Compare individual token costs against output metrics to identify negative ROI users.
 Monitor change failure rates to catch quality degradation before it compounds.
 Use dashboard data in one-on-one coaching to demonstrate impact and refine usage patterns.